-Plea bargains are a useful legal tool, but they are not always crafted in the best interest of the defendant.
-If your criminal defense lawyer feels either that you have a strong case or that your chances at a fair outcome are being unjustly sidestepped by a rushed plea, they might advise against agreeing to it.
+Plea bargains are a useful legal tool.
+However, they are not always crafted in the best interest of the defendant.
+If your criminal defense lawyer feels that you have a strong case or that your chances at a fair outcome are being unjustly sidestepped by a rushed plea, they might advise against agreeing to it.

 Plea Bargains: A Brief Overview

 One result of living in a nation of laws is that the criminal justice system is busy.
 People break the law every day, sometimes without realizing they’ve done so, without meaning any harm, and often unintentionally.
 If caught and subjected to criminal prosecution, the first thing you need is a criminal defense lawyer in Los Angeles.